Soar to Excellence with Us!

 Program Overview

-Leadership University 1.0 is a high-impact multi-week professional development program tailored for Assistant Directors and above at Montclair State University.
-As the next step following Managing@Montclair (a required prerequisite), this program is designed to further develop the skills, confidence, and strategic insight leaders need to thrive in their careers and contribute meaningfully to the university’s mission.
+Leadership University 1.0 is a high-impact multi-week professional development program tailored for Asst.
+Directors and above who oversee a team of two or more full-time/non-student employees at Montclair State University.
+As the next step following Managing @ Montclair, this program is designed to further develop the skills, confidence, and strategic insight leaders need to thrive in their careers and contribute meaningfully to the university’s mission.

 Program Modules: